kirannavale/Data-Analytics-Essentials-by-Cisco/README.md

 -Aggregate data for analysis <br>

 /SQL- SQL, which stands for Structured Query Language, is a powerful database management tool that allows data analysts to retrieve and interact with selections of data that are stored in relational databases.
+Relational databases can solve some of the issues that occur with flat file databases, such as duplicate or inconsistent data.
+Relational databases store information in tables; the definitions of the tables, relationships between tables and other characteristics of the database are stored in a schema.

 SQL skills you need :